lzap/provisioning-compose/README.md

 	podman run --rm quay.io/strimzi/kafka:latest-kafka-3.4.0 id
 	uid=1001(kafka) gid=0(root) groups=0(root)

-In this case, directory needs to be created with the correct permission:

-	podman unshare chown -R 1001:1001 ./data/kafka ./data/zookeeper

 After podman starts, it will change the owner to 165536 + 1001.